 Our Midrasha is going very very well.
 There are many great talks, mostly very clear and helpful.
 Various different directions which interlace very nicely.
 Some moving new mathematical breakthroughs; very few fresh from the oven.
 Tomorrow is the last day.
 Update: I will try … Continue reading

 Not only do interesting questions arise by considering the special class of planar graphs but additional special issues arise when one considers a specific plane drawing of a planar graph.
-This is because when a graph is drawn in … Continue reading
+This is because when a graph is drawn in the … Continue reading

 I wrote a short paper entitled “when noise accumulates” that contains the main conceptual points (described rather formally) of my work regarding noisy quantum computers.
 Here is the paper.
 (Update: Here is a new version, Dec 2010.)
 The new exciting innovation in computer … Continue reading